 I dropped my old clothes on the floor.
 I would never wear them again.
 But the little bag I had brought from home — that I hid in a crack in the wall.

 It seemed a strange tradition, this ritual bath.
 Why would a person have to cleanse herself before joining an order devoted to the containment of filth?
 It made me think of the rods that most priests spent their lives bathing in cool water.
 If nothing else, it helped me to relax.

 When I considered myself sufficiently purified, I wrapped myself in the white robe and examined the door.
 I couldn’t just push it aside to leave.
 Some sort of metal latch rose and fell to hold it in place.
 I rested a hand on one end of the latch.
 The other rose and, as if by magic, the door swung inward.
-On the other side stood Brother Willem, holding his mask in his hands.
+On the other side stood Brother William, holding his mask in his hands.
 He looked older and smaller than I remembered.